About Ronald E. Yates

 I am an author of historical fiction and action/adventure novels, including the popular and award-winning Finding Billy Battles trilogy.
 Before turning to fiction, I was a foreign correspondent for the Chicago Tribune and Professor Emeritus of Journalism at the University of Illinois, where I was also the Dean of the College of Media.

-My book, The Lost Years of Billy Battles) was published in June 2018.
+Book 3 of the trilogy (The Lost Years of Billy Battles) was published in June 2018.
 It has won the CIBA Best Book of the Year Award from the Chanticleer International Book Awards and the Goethe Literary Book Award.
-The Improbable Journeys of Billy Battles is the second in the Finding Billy Battles trilogy of novels.
-It was published in June 2018.
-Book Two in the series has won multiple awards, including the 2017 KCT International Literary Award, the 2017 John E. Weaver Excellent Reads Award for Historical Fiction, the 2016 New Apple Literary Award in the Action/Adventure category and First Place in the 2016 Chanticleer International Book Awards in the Literary Category.
+The Improbable Journeys of Billy Battles is the second in the Finding Billy Battles trilogy of novels and was published in June 2016.
+It has won multiple awards, including the 2017 KCT International Literary Award, the 2017 John E. Weaver Excellent Reads Award for Historical Fiction, the 2016 New Apple Literary Award in the Action/Adventure category and First Place in the 2016 Chanticleer International Book Awards in the Literary Category.
 It was also a finalist for the United Kingdom’s Diamond Book Award.